dashjay/gog/README.md

 Package gog provides some generic libraries.

+⚠️WARNING: this repo is still under development, we found that the stdlib iter.Seq has not good performance in some simple cases.

 - **gstd** provides some wrappers for standard library like sync.Map, sync.Pool, etc.
 - **gmutex** provides some generics utils with mutex.
 - **gstl** provides all kinds of containers stl.